As of: November 2022

 Date and time of submitting the form

-(4) The processing of the personal data from the input mask serves us only to process the contact.
-In the case of contacting us by e-mail, this is also the necessary legitimate interest in the processing of the data.
-The other personal data processed during the sending process serves to prevent misuse of the contact form and to ensure the security of our information technology systems.
+(4) The processing of the personal data from the input mask is only used to process the contact.
+In the case of contact by e-mail, this also represents the necessary legitimate interest in processing the data.
+The other personal data processed during the sending process serve to prevent misuse of the contact form and ensure the security of our information technology systems.

-(6) You can contact us via the e-mail addresses provided on the website.
+(5) You can contact us using the e-mail addresses provided on the website.
 In this case, the user’s personal data transmitted with the e-mail will be stored.
-The data will be used exclusively for processing the inquiry.
-The legal basis for the processing of data transmitted in the course of sending an e-mail is Art.
-6 (1) sen. 1 f) GDPR.
-If the e-mail contact aims at the conclusion of a contract, the additional legal basis for the processing is Art.
-6 (1) sen. 1 b) GDPR.
+The data will be used solely for processing the request.
+The legal basis for the processing of data transmitted in the course of sending an e-mail is Article 6 Paragraph 1 lit. f) of the GDPR.
+If the e-mail contact is intended to conclude a contract, the additional legal basis for the processing is Article 6 Paragraph 1 lit. b) of the GDPR.

-(7) Notwithstanding paragraph 3, the following shall apply: Contact inquiries from customers which relate to a specific business transaction shall be stored for as long as this is necessary for the execution and processing of the contract (Art.
-6 para.
-1 lit. b GDPR) or on account of statutory storage obligations (Art.
-6 para.
-1 lit. c) GDPR).
-Contact inquiries from customers which do not relate to a specific business transaction are stored as long as the business relationship exists.
-The legal basis is Art.
-6 para.
-1 lt. f) GDPR to protect our legitimate interests and those of the customer, in particular support and quality assurance.
-Customers can object to the processing of data at any time in individual cases.
+(7) Irrespective of paragraph (3), the following applies: Contact requests from customers relating to a specific business transaction are stored for as long as this is necessary for the implementation and execution of the contract (Article 6 Paragraph 1 lit. b) of the GDPR) or due to legal storage obligations (Article 6 Paragraph 1 lit. c) of the GDPR).
+Contact requests from customers that do not relate to a specific business transaction are stored for as long as the business relationship exists.
+The legal basis is Article 6 Paragraph 1 lit. f) of the GDPR for the protection of our legitimate interests and those of the customer, in particular support and quality assurance.
+Customers can raise objections to the processing at any time in individual cases.